Savioor/MagdadMilbat/README.md

 2. At the moment, if the patient does not reach the height goal the app doesn't recognizes it as a success and doesn't show it in the history page.
 On the other hand if the patient doesn't reach the time goal it does.
-Adding the option to see half-successful intervals can increase the self-confidence of the patients and also help the speech therapists
+Adding the option to see half-successful intervals can increase the self-confidence of the patients and also help the speech therapists.

 // WILL RESUME